-Confidential reporting mechanisms are highly probative of whether a company has "established corporate governance mechanisms that can effectively detect and prevent misconduct."
-JM 9-28.800; see also U.S.S.G. § 8B2.1(b)(5)(C) (an effectively working compliance program will have in place, and have publicized, "a system, which may include mechanisms that allow for anonymity or confidentiality, whereby the organization's employees and agents may report or seek guidance regarding potential or actual criminal conduct without fear of retaliation").
+Confidential reporting mechanisms are highly probative of whether a company has established corporate governance mechanisms that can effectively detect and prevent misconduct.
+See U.S.S.G. § 8B2.1(b)(5)(C) (an effectively working compliance program will have in place, and have publicized, "a system, which may include mechanisms that allow for anonymity or confidentiality, whereby the organization's employees and agents may report or seek guidance regarding potential or actual criminal conduct without fear of retaliation").

-□ Effectiveness of the Reporting Mechanism - Does the company have an anonymous reporting mechanism and, if not, why not?
+- □ Effectiveness of the Reporting Mechanism Does the company have an anonymous reporting mechanism and, if not, why not?
 How is the reporting mechanism publicized to the company's employees and other third parties?
 Has it been used?
-Does the company take measures to test whether employees are aware of the hotline and feel comfortable using it?
+Does the company test whether employees are aware of the hotline and feel comfortable using it?
+Does the company encourage and incentivize reporting of potential misconduct or violation of company policy?
+Conversely, does the company use practices that tend to chill such reporting?
+How does the company assess employees' willingness to report misconduct?
 How has the company assessed the seriousness of the allegations it received?
-Has the compliance function had full access to reporting and investigative information?

-- □ Properly Scoped Investigations by Qualified Personnel How does the company determine which complaints or red flags merit further investigation?
+Has the compliance function had full access to reporting and investigative information? - □ Commitment to Whistleblower Protection and Anti-Retaliation Does the company have an anti-retaliation policy?
+Does the company train employees on both internal anti-retaliation policies and external anti-retaliation and whistleblower protection laws?
+To the extent that the company disciplines employees involved in misconduct, are employees who reported internally treated differently than others involved in misconduct who did not?
+Does the company train employees on internal reporting systems as well as external whistleblower programs and regulatory regimes? - □ Properly Scoped Investigations by Qualified Personnel How does the company determine which complaints or red flags merit further investigation?
 How does the company ensure that investigations are properly scoped?
 What steps does the company take to ensure investigations are independent, objective, appropriately conducted, and properly documented?
-How does the company determine who should conduct an investigation, and who makes that determination? - □ Investigation Response Does the company apply timing metrics to ensure responsiveness?
-Does the company have a process for monitoring the outcome of investigations and ensuring accountability for the response to any findings or recommendations? - Resources and Tracking of Results Are the reporting and investigating mechanisms sufficiently funded?
-How has the company collected, tracked, analyzed, and used information from its reporting mechanisms?
-Does the company periodically analyze the reports or investigation findings for patterns of misconduct or other red flags for compliance weaknesses?
-Does the company periodically test the effectiveness of the hotline, for example by tracking a report from start to finish?
+How does the company determine who should conduct an investigation, and who makes that determination?

+the reports or investigation findings for patterns of misconduct or other red flags for compliance weaknesses?
+Does the company periodically test the effectiveness of the